percona/pxb-docs/docs/howtos/setting_up_replication.md

 ```console
 $ xtrabackup --prepare --use-memory=2G --target-dir=/path/to/backupdir/
 ```
+!!! note

+    In the ``prepare`` phase, the `--use-memory` parameter speeds up the process if the amount of RAM assigned to the option is available.
+Use the parameter only in the `prepare` phase.
+In the other phases the parameter makes the application lazy allocate this memory (reserve) but does not affect database pages.

 Copy the directory from the `Replica` to the `NewReplica` (**NOTE**: Make sure mysqld is shut down on the `NewReplica` before you copy the contents the snapshot into its `datadir`.):